 Kalua pork, probably the most recognizable Hawaiian dish for anyone who has ever been to a luau in Hawaii.
 It usually is the star of the show because traditionally it’s a whole pig cooked in an emu, which is a big hole in the ground that someone has built a huge fire in to heat up lava rocks.
 Once the fire has died down and the lava rocks are incredibly hot they lay a whole pig wrapped in chicken wire (so the pig can stay together in one piece) covered in banana leaves or sometimes wet burlap, and buried with dirt to keep as much of the steam in as possible while it cooks for about 12 hours.
 The unearthing is always a big show before dinner starts and it’s pretty fun to watch.
 It’s always my favorite part of the luau, that and the hula dancers.

-4lb Pork Shoulder Roast
+- 4lb Pork Shoulder

-3T Hawaiian Sea Salt
+- 3 tablespoons Hawaiian Sea Salt

-1T Black Pepper
+- 1 tablespoon Black Pepper

-1T Granulated Garlic
+- 1 tablespoon Granulated Garlic

-1T Granulated Onion
+- 1 tablespoon Granulated Onion

-2T Liquid Smoke
+- 2 tablespoons Liquid Smoke

-2 Banana Leaves
+- 2 Banana Leaves

-To Start: Preheat oven to 400°.
+- Preheat oven to 400°.

-Step One: In a small bowl, mix together the salt, pepper, granulated garlic, granulated onion, and the liquid smoke.
+- In a small bowl, mix together the salt, pepper, granulated garlic, granulated onion, and the liquid smoke.

-Step Two: Rub the shoulder roast with the Salt mix making sure that every nook and cranny is completely covered.
+- Rub the shoulder roast with the Salt mix making sure that every nook and cranny is completely covered.

-Step Four: Wrap the roast with the leaves, tying it up with butcher twine.
+- Wrap the roast with the leaves, tying it up with butcher twine.

-Step Six: When done remove all the banana leaves and shred the pork with two forks.
+- When done remove all the banana leaves and shred the pork with two forks.

-Serve with rice, sautéd sesame cabbage and Mac Salad.
+Serve with rice, sautéd sesame cabbage, and Mac Salad.